dodeleye99/accelerated-cpp/5_Passing/README.md

 ### Extension:
 3) **sentence_split** does further experimentation with iterators.
 On every line, it receives a sentence as user input, splits it into a vector of its words (identified using the spaces in the sentence), then uses an iterator to output the words line by line.
 4) **concordance** takes iterators and sentence splitting even further.
 It receives lines of phrases inputted by the user, and neatly generates a concordance for the every word that appears (including repeats).
+5) **framing** goes into more depth with creating a border around strings, along with padding.
+It represents a picture of characaters as a vector of strings, and constructs algorithms for framing them, and joining them vertically and horizontally.
+It creates an interface design for a Tetris program to demonstrate this.
 ### New Concepts:
 * Using iterators to traverse over the elements of a data container while pointing to them.
 * The * operator, used to get the value that an iterator is pointing to.